Joe McHugh: Seanad Éireann

-He was elected to Seanad Éireann as a Senator for the Administrative Panel in 2002, where he served as Fine Gael Spokesperson on Community, Rural, Gaeltacht and Marine Affairs.
-McHugh set up a full-time constituency office in Letterkenny.
-When he was selected as the Dáil candidate for Donegal North-East, he moved into a new constituency office, which was officially opened by Fine Gael party leader Enda Kenny on 6 October 2006.
+Elected to Seanad Éireann as a Senator for the Administrative Panel in 2002, McHugh served as Fine Gael spokesperson on Community, Rural, Gaeltacht and Marine Affairs.
+When he was selected as the Dáil candidate for Donegal North-East, he moved into a new constituency office in Letterkenny, which was officially opened by Fine Gael party leader Enda Kenny on 6 October 2006.

 Dáil Éireann

-McHugh topped the poll Donegal North-East at the 2007 general election with 22.6% of the first preference vote.
+At the 2007 general election, McHugh topped the poll in Donegal North-East with 22.6% of the first preference vote.
 His wife Olwyn Enright also won re-election to the Dáil, making them the third married couple to sit in the same Dáil.
-McHugh was appointed party deputy Spokesperson for Foreign Affairs and the Department of the Taoiseach, with special responsibility for North-South Co-operation in October 2007.
-McHugh was re-elected to the Dáil at the 2011 general election, attaining 19.3% of the first-preference vote.
+In October 2007, McHugh was appointed party deputy spokesperson for Foreign Affairs and the Department of the Taoiseach, with special responsibility for North-South Co-operation.